Desareh001/Desareh001/README.md

 •	💬 Ask me about Interview processes, candidate preparation, interview training and 'signal', eliminating bias, diversity in the workplace.
 Etc.

-•	📫 How to reach me: ron dot kleinmoedig at outlook dot com
+•	📫 How to reach me: ron dot kleinmoedig at outlook dot com OR r dot kleinmoedig at amsterdam dot nl